V5 User GuideLast Updated: 8/8/2025

 This document has been created by Taguchi® and is intended to be used for the purpose of training marketers in the use of the Taguchi® Digital Marketing system.

-The purpose of this document is to be a reference manual providing detailed information to support the creation of marketing emails within version 5.
+The purpose of this document is to be a reference manual providing detailed information to support the creation of marketing activities.

 About Taguchi

-Taguchi® is a world-class, enterprise-level digital marketing platform.
+Taguchi® is a world-class, Taguchi® is a world-class, enterprise-level digital marketing and distributed customer engagement platform.
 It integrates with a range of existing data sources.
 It has powerful analytics, sophisticated automation, and patented optimisation technology.

 But what sets Taguchi® even further apart is its ability to accurately predict your short and long-term ROI.
 Understanding the lifetime value of your database enables you to plan and implement your marketing strategies with more confidence than ever before.